microsoft/code-with-engineering-playbook/design-reviews/recipes/engagement-process.md

 ## Envisioning / Architecture Design Session (ADS)

 Early in an engagement Microsoft works with customers to understand their unique goals and objectives and establish a definition of done.
-Microosft dives deep into existing customer infrastructure and architecture to understand potential constraints.
+Microsoft dives deep into existing customer infrastructure and architecture to understand potential constraints.

 During this time the team uncovers many unknowns, leveraging all new found information, in order to help generate an impactful design that meets customer goals.